-About WCCMHB
+ABOUT WCCMHB

 Community Mental Health Boards were born out of the deinstitutionalization movement of the 1950s and 1960s.
 After state and national hospitals for people with mental illnesses were closed down in the 1950s due to reports of the poor conditions inside, a new method of mental health programming was needed.
 Boards were envisioned to develop and coordinate local mental health systems of care that could provide an array of services needed for individuals with mental illness to live in their community, rather than in institutions.
-Due to funding issues and varied programming from state to state, this did not necessarily translate into the community-centered, comprehensive healthcare as originally imagined (Citizens for a Healthy Community, 2019).
+Due to funding issues and varied programming from state to state, this did not necessarily translate into the communitycentered, comprehensive healthcare as originally imagined.